On why it is impossible to draw firm and unambigious borders between the different shades of transgender.

 But it is hard to do so.
 As I pointed out above: Even though you and I feel this way, not all people do.
 There are no clear borders.
 There are no impenetrable walls between the genders.
 Even the inborn sex identity may vary in intensity.
 If you live close to one of the ends of the spectrum, the binary makes sense.
 For others, it doesn't.

-Nor can you put up a clear wall between the binaries and the non-binaries, again because reality is too complex, fluid and many-faceted.
+Nor can you put up a clear wall between binary and the non-binary people, again because reality is too complex, fluid and many-faceted.

 And why should you put up such walls?
 There is no need to do so!